 Help Turtles In Summer

-The following are 'TURTLE' related notes we have assembled with an emphasis on 'Helping Ontario's Turtles' during late spring and into the summer months.
-It is our hope you find this resource useful and informative this turtle season and thereafter.
+The following are notes we have assembled with an emphasis on 'Helping Ontario's Turtles' during late spring and summer.
+We hope you find this resource useful and informative and inspire you to take action this turtle season and thereafter.

 (1) NESTING SEASON